opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

   6. Correspondingly, the frontend has its own [deployment](./frontend-ui/deployment-fe.yaml), [service](./frontend-ui/service-fe.yaml) and [route](./frontend-ui/route-fe.yaml) manifest.
 Deploy these by calling oc apply on each respectively.
 If successful, we should then be able to see a UI rendered through the route specifief in route-fe.yaml.

       <img align="center" width="550" height="500" src="./images/rhos-crc-polkajs.png">

+## Challenges
+Building Polkadot and Substrate core backend binaries into a Docker Image has been so far very challenging.
+For substrate, we had a successful image build eventually by ensuring a full and pure linux (Ubuntu) VM stage during the cargo build.
+Then copy the node-template binary to an image of the latest Ubunto version (v21.04).

+Polkadot core was most challenging because the binary can't be copied in a straightforward manner, whether via 1 or 2 stage builds.